 On April 1, 2026, the FDA approved Foundayo — Eli Lilly's brand name for orforglipron — for chronic weight management in adults with obesity, or adults with overweight plus at least one weight-related comorbidity.

 The press release is the easy part.
-The more interesting part is the day-to-day use case.
+The day-to-day use case is the interesting part.
 Foundayo is a once-daily oral GLP-1 that can be taken with or without food, with no water restrictions.
-For a lot of U.S. patients, that is the whole reason to care.
-Anyone who has ever set a 5 a.m. alarm just to dose Rybelsus knows exactly why that one line is doing all the work.
+For a lot of U.S. patients, that one line is the whole reason to care.
+Anyone who's ever set a 5 a.m. alarm just to dose Rybelsus on an empty stomach knows exactly why.

-And Lilly moved fast after the approval.
+Lilly didn't wait around, either.
 Prescriptions were accepted right away.
-LillyDirect shipping began on April 6, 2026.
-Lilly then said on April 9 that Foundayo was available in the U.S.
+LillyDirect shipping began April 6, 2026.
+By April 9, Lilly said Foundayo was available across the U.S.

 What is confirmed right now